RetroAchievements/docs/docs/general/teams/devquest-team.md

 - System is determined by wheel spin.
 - 100 sets or 50% of the library complete is the threshold for removal
 - Systems must be 6 months past launch before eligible
-- Respins are allowed if it has been 3 months since last spin and the developer has not already used their respin token for this quest.
+- Respins are allowed if it has been 3 months since the last spin and the developer has not already used their respin token for this quest.
 See the DevQuests document for rules about how a developer can earn a new respin.

 ### DevQuest 007: Most Wanted